 - Around 2500 visits to the repository per month

 - Around 230 pull requests.

-Statistics become even more impressive considering the fact that there is not even a single line of code written commercially.
+The statistics are even more impressive when you consider that not a single line of code was written for commercial purposes.
 Every feature is based on personal initiative during free time.